Chart Color Schemes

 Jamboree Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population for the Jamboree Heights statistical area (Lv2) is around 3,260 people.
-This figure reflects an increase of 119 individuals since the 2021 Census, which reported a population of 3,141 people in the area.
-The current resident population estimate of 3,259 comes from AreaSearch's analysis of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
-This results in a population density ratio of 2,834 persons per square kilometer, placing Jamboree Heights in the upper quartile relative to other locations assessed by AreaSearch.
-The area's population growth rate of 3.8% since the 2021 census exceeded that of its SA3 region (3.1%), indicating it as a growth leader.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods, driving primary growth in the area.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Jamboree Heights' population is estimated at around 3260 as of Feb 2026.
+This reflects an increase of 119 people (3.8%) since the 2021 Census, which reported a population of 3141 people.
+The change is inferred from the resident population of 3259, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 2834 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 3.8% growth since the 2021 census exceeded the SA3 area (3.1%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort when utilised.
-Looking ahead, population projections indicate a decline of 339 persons by 2041 according to this methodology.
-However, specific age cohorts are expected to grow, led by the 75 to 84 age group projected to increase by 89 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking at population projections moving forward, over this period, projections indicate a decline in overall population, with the suburb's population expected to decline by 342 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 91 people.

 Frequently Asked Questions - Population